joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/Apache.md

 #### Am I ready to move on?

-In order to proceeed, the DNS configuration for the sites you are going to secure must be working.
+In order to proceed, the DNS configuration for the sites you are going to secure must be working.
 You can test this with a simple ping:

 ```shell
 ping eue.example-zfm.com
 ping staging.example-zfm.com
 # should both tell you the IP address of your deployment host
 ```

 Once that is working, you can now enter your subdomain in your browser.
 In the example you would put http://eue.example-zfm.com in your browser's URL.
 If you get a message like "This site can't be reached", then there is a problem with your Apache configuration.
 If you get a blank screen your site has been reached, but it is not up yet.
 You can move on.

 #### Note: forwarding requests to the appropriate zf-server

-When the client sends requests to the zf-server the requests go first to the web server (Apache in this case) which provides all kinds of value, not the least of which handling SSL decryption, before passing the request on to the zf-server.
+When the client sends requests to the zf-server the requests go first to the web server
+(Apache in this case) which provides all kinds of value, not the least of which handling SSL decryption, before passing the request on to the zf-server.

 We have configured Apache to do this with the following line in the config file:

 ```
 RewriteRule ^/zf-server/(.*) http://localhost:3004/$1 [P]
 ```

 Apache recommends that you proxy with ProxyPass rather than RewriteRule.
-That *could* be accomplished with the following configuration:
+That * could* be accomplished with the following configuration:

 ```
 ProxyPass /zf-server http://localhost:3004
 ProxyPassReverse /zf-server http://localhost:3004
 ```

 But we have another RewriteRule in the configuration that looks like this:

 ```
 RewriteRule ^ /index.html
 ```

 The problem is that this RewriteRule takes precedence over the ProxyPass rule we would have preferred to use and would therefore rewrite all requests to the zf_server to index.html *before* the ProxyPass rule would take effect.

 Consequently, we have decided to implement proxying to the server with a RewriteRule.

 ### Secure your site with SSL